 Municipalities issue over \$400 billion dollars of bonds each year to finance investment in public goods such as water treatment plants, roads, and schools.
-Interest payments on these bonds make up one of the largest public expenditures from tax revenue for state and local governments.
-Some of the investments financed by municipal debt raise property values and tend to be associated with other positive economic outcomes (Adelino, Cunha and Ferreira, 2017; Cellini, Ferreira and Rothstein, 2010).
+Interest payments on these bonds make up one of the largest public expenditures for state and local governments.
+Some of the investments financed by municipal debt raise property values and tend to be associated with other positive economic outcomes (Dagostino, 2019; Adelino, Cunha and Ferreira, 2017; Cellini, Ferreira and Rothstein, 2010).
 However, several frictions in the market increase borrowing costs for public entities.
-First, the market to hire underwriters is not perfectly competitive (Garrett et al., 2017; Cestau et al., 2019).
+First, the market to hire underwriters is not perfectly competitive (Garrett et al., 2023; Cestau et al., 2019).
 Second, municipalities often lack the financial sophistication to navigate the issuance process on their own because they issue debt infrequently in a market segmented into narrow markets by local tax exemptions and regulation (U.S. Securities and Exchange Commission, 2012; Schultz, 2012; Bergstresser and Luby, 2018; Babina et al., 2021).

 A municipality that wishes to invest in a new public project can be imperfectly informed about the market for their debt.
-The municipality hires a municipal financial advisor (henceforth, "advisor") to develop a financial plan to raise funds through a bond offering or other debt instrument and how they will pay for it.
+The municipality may hire a municipal financial advisor (henceforth, "advisor") to develop a financial plan to raise funds through a bond offering or other debt instrument and how they will pay for it.
 After a municipality decides to issue bonds, the advisor helps structure the debt, create public disclosure documents, solicits a credit rating or credit enhancement, and makes a plan to find an underwriter who will certify the debt and sell the bonds to investors on a secondary market.
+I focus on competitive sales where an underwriter is picked by submitting the lowest yield to maturity in a first-price, sealed bid auction.
 The underwriter is responsible for certifying the quality of the bond issue to the market and for selling the bonds to investors or other broker-dealers.

-The process of issuing municipal debt in the US is regulated by the Municipal Securities Rule-making Board (MSRB), which develops rules regarding how advisors, underwriters and issuers are allowed to interact.
+The process of issuing municipal debt in the US is regulated by the Municipal Securities Rulemaking Board (MSRB), which develops rules regarding how advisors, underwriters, and issuers are allowed to interact.
 Since its founding by Congressional mandate in 1975, the MSRB has been charged with protecting investors and the public interest from financial malfeasance by municipalities and financial institutions.
+The MSRB created Rule G-23 in 1978, which was primarily geared toward disclosure of roles.
+The original rule required that advisors would have to disclose their intent or ability to underwrite to municipalities that they were advising.
+Potential dual advisor underwriters would need to get permission from the issuer to potentially fulfill a dual role.
 Historically, it was common for advisors to act as both advisor and underwriter for a given bond issue.
 Dual advisors underwrote about 15% of the competitive issues they advised before 2011.

 The underwriter and municipality have different and potentially opposing goals when issuing debt: a municipality that wants to minimize financing costs will want a low interest cost but the underwriter wants to maximize profits, which increase with interest costs (holding investor demand and other factors constant).
+Even if taking a specific action lowers the eventual price investors will pay for a bond, as long as the price that the underwriter pays to the municipality decreases more, then this would be a profit increasing action for the underwriter in their role as an advisor.
 Schapiro (2010) summarizes the SEC's opinion on the conflict of interest: